 The Faculty Senate is empowered to speak and act for the Faculty with responsibility in the areas of curriculum, academic programs, scholarly activities, the education of students, the mission of the university, and institutional and administrative effectiveness.
 These matters are not covered by the contract between WWU and the United Faculty of Western Washington (UFWW).

-The Senate agenda, the minutes, and short abstracts of meeting activities are sent to the faculty and published on the web and in Western Today shortly after the meetings.
+The Senate agenda, the minutes, and short abstracts of meeting activities are sent to faculty and published on the web after meetings.

 Who serves on the Senate?

 Each Senator at Western represents a specific constituent group, usually in his or her discipline, and works to apprise constituents of current Senate action and discussions.
 Senate Elections and appointments to Standing Committees take place in Spring quarter.

 The Academic Coordinating Commission (ACC), the University Planning and Resources Council (UPRC), the Academic Technology Committee (ATC), the Senate Library Committee (SLC), and the Senate Extended Education Committee (SEEC) are the five standing committees of the Senate that help it to fulfill its mission.